jenkinsci/p4-plugin/SETUP.md

 Perforce can trigger Jenkins to Build based on an event, such as a submitted change.
 A triggered build requires an administrator to add a Perforce trigger (Perforce documents [here](https://www.perforce.com/perforce/doc.current/manuals/p4sag/chapter.scripting.html)).

 The trigger will need to POST a JSON payload to the Jenkins end-point `p4/change/`.
-The JSON payload must contain the `p4port` string that matchs the P4Port field specified in the Perforce Credential.
+The JSON payload must contain the `p4port` string that matchs the P4Port field specified in the Perforce Credential (please note that the field `change` is not currently used, but added for future compatibility).

 For example, a simple `change-commit` trigger might use curl: